doesdev/rollup-config-analyzer/README.md

 ```

 ## Results
-Something like this will be logged to console on bundle completion
+Something like this will be logged to stderr on bundle completion
 ```sh
 -----------------------------
 Rollup File Analysis